Nav More

 What Is the Survival Rate for an Acoustic Neuroma?

 For large tumors, it is not possible to preserve hearing.
-Risk of facial nerve and hearing complications after the treatment increases when the tumor is large.
+The risk of facial nerve and hearing complications after the treatment increases when the tumor is large.
 Most of the patients undergoing this procedure survive with a mortality rate of less than 0.5%.

 Is Acoustic Neuroma Life-Threatening?